f22labs/rn-boilerplate/README.md

  1. The `{base_url}` and the endpoints must be configured in the `config.js` file.
  2. Create your services in the `app/services/{YOUR_SERVICE_NAME}.js` and follow the pattern used in the `app/services/UserService.js` and link the corresponding service in `app/services/index.js` file.

+ ## Modify Splash Screen

+ ### iOS

+ 1. Go to `app/assets/images` and replace launch_screen.png with your preferred image.

+   **Note**: Keep the filename same.

+ 2. To customise it completely, edit `LaunchScreen.xib` in Xcode.

+ ### Android

+ 1. Go to `android/app/src/main/res/` and replace the launch_screen.png in the corresponding drawable folders.
+ 2. To customise it completely, edit `android/app/src/main/res/layout/launch_screen.xml` in Android Studio or your preferred       editor.

 ## Note